landaire/landaire.net/content/2021-12-27-yaesu-obfuscation.md

 Just to recap from the last section:

 - We've identified our data processing routine (let's call this function `decrypt_update_info`).
-- We know that the first 4 bytes of the update info are a Unix timestamp that's formatted as a string and used for an unknown purpose.
+- We know that the first 4 bytes of the update data are a Unix timestamp that's formatted as a string and used for an unknown purpose.
-- We know which function decrypts our firmware image.
+- We know which function begins decrypting our firmware image.

 ### Data Decryption